 (g) if the appeal has been listed for hearing, to cancel the hearing on that date;

+(ga) if a document, including an appeal book, has been filed electronically, to order the provision of a paper version of the document;

 (h) to make any order it is necessary or convenient to make as a result of an order made under any of the above paragraphs.

 (4) An order made under subrule (3)(c) requiring the parties to confer may require them to confer before an approved mediator but, unless the party consents, the order must not result in a party being liable to remunerate a mediator.

 [Rule 47 amended: Gazette 16 Aug 2017 p.
-4427.]
+4427; SL 2021/34 r.
+12.]

 48. Applications for adjournments to be made promptly